qdinhbui2/policy-notebooks/_posts/2017-03-15-notes-for-lifecycle-income.md

 1. Suggests that people throughout their lives earn more than we thought.
 How do people measure lifetime income with cross sectional measures.
 Is he talking about synthetic cohorts?

 2.
+> a 25-year-old man who was at the top decile of the income distribution of his cohort in 1968 had income that was 3.3 times (P90/P10 = e1.2) the income of a man who as in the bottom decile.
+By the time of the last cohort, those who turned 25 in 2012, this ratio had risen rose from 3.3 to 9.0.
+This is a remarkable 2.7 fold rise in the P90/P10 ratio, which is higher than the total rise in the cross-sectional P90/P10 ratio for men, which went up from 4 to 10, for a rise by 2.5 fold.34

+### Share of the pie by gender.

+For cohorts 1955-1983, men have made roughly 80% and women had made 20% of all the lifetime money.
+Throughout the lifetime of each cohort.

+## My observations

+* Today, the top 10 percent of 25-year-olds makes 9 times more than the bottom 10 percent.
+Traditionally, the top 10 percent made 3.3 more than the bottom 10. **(How are these people classified? by lifetime income?)**

+* We can see inequality play out, not only over time, but through the course of a life.

+* Two people born the same year, can lead to different paths.

+* Most of the typical person incomes are made between 25 and 35
+* Womens incomes in the 60s and 80s are largely dependent on when they entered the labor market.
+* Two interesting things happened.
+Starting in the 70s, the charts start to spread out.
+The spread is suggestive of careers developing (see Claudia Goldin/Francine Blau) and women using the pill (also Goldin) percent.
+* Incomes for young men have dropped off for young men, but they have held for women.

 ## Takeaways